-All pipes and tubes shall undergo external and internal examination of the surface.
-Absence of inadmissible defects shall be guaranteed by the the manufacturer and proved by non-destructive testing.
+All pipes and tubes shall undergo external and internal examination of the surface for compliance with the requirements of normative documentation for products.
+Absence of inadmissible defects shall be guaranteed by the manufacturer.

 3.17 CLAD STEEL

 3.17.1.1 The present requirements cover steel plates of low-alloy metal coated with a thin layer of stainless steel on one or both sides and intended for tanks and vessels being subject to the Register technical supervision, as well as for ice strakes of icebreakers, arctic ice class ships, mobile offshore drilling units and fixed offshore platforms.